Datavault-UK/automate-dv/README.md

 ## Usage

-1. Create a model for your hub, link or satellite
+1. Create a model for your table.
 2. Provide metadata
 3. Call the appropriate template macro